 If that was the whole story, it wouldn’t be enough to earn the Best Overall title.
 But Harry & David has a secret weapon: In addition to its in-house offerings, it has partnered with The Cheesecake Factory, one of the world’s top cheesecake producers.
 There's no guesswork here: These cheesecakes are popular for a reason.

 Harry & David carries more than a dozen cakes from The Cheesecake Factory, from its towering New York-style and Banana Cream to Oreo Dream Extreme.
-Most cheesecakes are full-size, but there are also cheesecake cupcakes.
 No matter the occasion, you're sure to find a cheesecake to fit the bill.
 No one is disappointed to receive a Cheesecake Factory cheesecake.
 The bottom line: These two popular and time-tested brands are sure to deliver the goods.

 Harry & David ships to all 50 states and a selection of international destinations.
 Save on shipping with the company's "celebrations passport" program.
 Membership costs around $30 per year.

 Best Value: Bassano Cheesecake

 Bada bing, bada boom, we love Bassano’s attitude.
 These New York Italians may have defected to Florida, but the sunshine hasn’t softened their in-your-face inclinations.
 Bassano claims its cheesecake is second best in the world " 'cause don't disrespect your Mother, capisce!"